VirtuaTaker/Tribute-Page/README.md

 ### Personal Objectives:
     1. Make a web page using HTML & CSS.
     2. Meet FreeCodeCamp page requirments.
-    3. Practice using GitHub, git and the Linux terminal.
+    3. Practice using GitHub, Git and the Linux terminal.
     4. Practice using Microsoft Visual Studio Code.
     5. Start adding projects to personal portfolio.